 etc. have fibrous root.

 Function of roots

-otherwise may be blown away by wind or washed away by water.
-Root prevents soil
+blown away by wind or washed away by water.
+Root prevents soil erosion.

-Shoot System- It is the aerial part of the plant body and enables a
+System- It is the aerial part of the plant body and enables a

 plant to grow taller to gain access to energy-giving light, and helps plant to

 prepare food.
 It is composed of erect stems on which are attached leaves,

 flowers, branches and buds.
-Leaves are attached to the stem at
+Leaves are attached to the stem at regions called